 Step 2 You have the option of creating or modifying Access Control Lists, or skipping this section and proceeding directly to assign the existing ACLs to the desired management interfaces.

+'''

-Would you like create new Access lists or modify existing lists? [no]: y
+Would you like to create new Access lists or modify existing lists? [no]: y

+'''

-If you choose not to create or edit Access Control Lists, skip to Step 9: Configuring the Topology-Dependent Parameters (on page 5-21).
+If you choose not to create or edit Access Control Lists, skip to Step 9: Configuring the Topology-Dependent Parameters (on page 5-18).

-- Step 3 Type the number of the Access Control List to be configured (1 through 99) and press Enter.
-Note that there is no default for this parameter. - Step 4 Begin adding entries to the selected list.
+Step 3 Type the number of the Access Control List to be configured (1 through 99) and press Enter.

+Step 4 Begin adding entries to the selected list.